Jax Taylor And Brittany Cartwright Land Their Own ‘Vanderpump Rules’ Spinoff?

 “I mean, I wouldn’t be opposed to it.
 I know they were talking about it,” Jax Taylor admitted to E!
 News earlier this week.
 “They’re talking about spin-offs all the time with all of us, so I don’t know what’s going on.”

 Days prior, Brittany Cartwright responded to a fan who suggested she and Jax Taylor star in their own show.
+“You never know,” she wrote.

 Jax Taylor and Brittany Cartwright began dating one another in 2015 and moved in together a short time later.
 Although Taylor and Cartwright faced relationship issues during the fourth season of Vanderpump Rules, mainly due to their close living quarters, they ultimately found a larger home and have been doing better in the months since.